DineWithMe/Development-Tools/Front End/How To PWA Next.md

 ### 2 Copy into the project

-Unzip the code and copy all the files into your project `static` folder, I recommend `static/public`, rename `site.webmanifest` to `manifest.json`.
+Unzip the code and copy all the files into your project `static` folder, I recommend `static/public`.

 In your \_document.js, paste the code in `Head` and refactor the path.